2017 South Florida Bulls football team

-Previous season

-In 2016, the Bulls had their most successful season in school history, finishing 11–2, 7–1 in American Athletic Conference play.
-They finished as co-champions of the East Division, but lost out on participating in the Conference Championship Game on a tie-breaker to Temple.
-They received an invitation to the Birmingham Bowl.

-Before playing in the Birmingham Bowl, head coach Willie Taggart was hired by Oregon.
-Interim head coach T. J. Weist led the Bulls to victory in the bowl game, beating South Carolina 46–39 in overtime.

 Offseason

 Coaching changes

 The coaching vacancy left by Willie Taggart was filled when USF hired Charlie Strong as head coach on December 11, 2016.
 Strong had been the head coach at the University of Texas before being fired after three seasons.

 Sterlin Gilbert was named the new offensive coordinator on January 5, 2017.
 Gilbert had been Charlie Strong's offensive coordinator at Texas in 2016.
 USF hired Brian Jean-Mary as the new defensive coordinator on January 8, 2017.
 Jean-Mary has been on Charlie Strong's coaching staff since Strong started coaching at Louisville in 2010.
 He was Texas's linebackers coach in 2016.

 Disciplinary issues

 In late March 2017, senior USF defensive back Hassan Childs was dismissed from the team after being involved in a road rage incident in which he was shot three times.
 He was charged with aggravated assault and marijuana possession after the incident.

 In early May, another USF player was arrested, this time defensive end LaDarrius Jackson, who was charged with assaulting a female in student housing.
 Judge Margaret Taylor, of Hillsborough County, criticized head coach Charlie Strong's lack of control over his players, saying that she was "ashamed of being an alum."
 Coach Strong had only been employed at the school for five months at the time of Jackson's arrest and had not recruited either of the players in question.
 A video of Judge Taylor's comments went viral, and she later recused herself from the case.